cloudblog004/fantasticfoodies/content/en/posts/231-how-to-prepare-super-quick-homemade-crockpot-curry-chicken-with-eggplant-and-summer-squash.md

 1. Prepare 1 Juice 1/2 lemon

-This Crockpot Thai Chicken Curry is healthy, tasty, &amp; only takes one dish &amp; five minutes to put together!
+This Crockpot Thai Chicken Curry is healthy, tasty, & only takes one dish & five minutes to put together!
 But I&#39;m here to tell you that you can.
 Do you wanna know something else?
 We only use ONE pot in this crockpot Thai chicken curry, because we whisk together our peanut-ty, red curry.

 <!--inarticleads2-->